TACC-Cloud/cc-tapis-v2-actors/README.rst

 - Create a pull request to the **main** branch with the new features.
 - The pull request will be reviewed and merged by the maintainer of this repository.
+- Once a new template is added, it will be added to **catalog.json** to update the list of existing templates.